Conditional Access enforcement changes June 15: check your exceptions now

 A few days after the rollout, open sign-in logs in the Entra admin center.
 Filter on Conditional Access results and look for unexpected blocks or new MFA prompts.
 This points you directly to any app that needs attention.

-Tenant Wizards has published a monitoring script for after the 13th.
-It identifies which CA policies are in scope, queries sign-in logs for those policies only, and cross-checks results against the week before May 13 to filter out sign-ins that were already being enforced before the change.
+Tenant Wizards has published a monitoring script for after June 15.
+It identifies which CA policies are in scope, queries sign-in logs for those policies only, and cross-checks results against the week before June 15 to filter out sign-ins that were already being enforced before the change.
 What remains is what genuinely changed.
 Exports as an HTML report with CA failures and MFA-required sign-ins grouped by application, with the enforcing policy shown per entry.

 Get-CAEnforcementMonitor.ps1 on GitHub